mikehouse/Design-Patterns-in-Swift/Design Patterns in Swift/Design Patterns/Creational Patterns/Singleton/README.md

 @end
 ```

-Now got race condition, that is the shared data accessed with different threads at the same time.
+Now we got race condition, that is the shared data accessed from different threads at the same time.
 There can be a case when inside `if` statement might be not one but several threads at the same time, and we will get several instances of singleton class that is violation `Singleton` design pattern principle.

 Okay, let use an example with synchronization.